 - A man in China once tried this, and found that this trope doesn't work in real life (he injured his legs).

-- Chin Shih Huang Ti, who ruled China over 2,100 years ago, liked to jump from the Great Wall of China carrying an open umbrella over his head.
+- Qin Shi Huangdi liked to jump from the Great Wall of China carrying an open umbrella over his head.
 Existing accounts say that he was never hurt.
 (However, the Great Wall is only 5-8 meters tall, so it's not really much of a drop anyway.)

 - Brainiac: Science Abuse once did this along with attempting other makeshift parachutes.

 - MythBusters tested it.
-As the Real Life example a couple entries up demonstrates, the best thing that can be said about trying this is that it makes you less likely to fall on your head, and more likely to land feet-first, injuring your legs instead of your brain.
+The best thing that can be said about trying this is that it makes you less likely to fall on your head, and more likely to land feet-first, injuring your legs instead of your brain.